ameyar3103/MultiAgentHarmDataset/README.md

 ### Prerequisites

-API keys are needed to run the eval scripts.
+OpenAI and Gemini API keys are needed to run the eval scripts.

 We use GPT-4o for ARIA evaluations.
 For reproducing the results, an OpenAI API key is needed.